MicrosoftDocs/learn/learn-pr/student-evangelism/optimize-basketball-player-rest-breaks/includes/3-prepare-data.md

 The most important thing to understand is that each of these columns is data that can be counted during a game, expect for PER.
 PER, or *player efficiency rating*, is a calculation based on all the other player stats.
 PER determines "how good" a player is.
 This column can be used to predict how effective a player is during a game.
 When this module was written, the NBA player with the highest PER was Michael Jordan, with a rating of 27.91.
 The NBA player with the second highest rating, and with the highest rating of currently active NBA players, was LeBron James, with a score of 27.49.

 The calculation of PER isn't perfect, and some fans and data scientists might choose to evaluate players differently.
-But for the purposes of this module, we will use PER as the measurement to help make decisions about which player should be given a quick water break during a game.
+But in this module, we' will use PER as the measurement to help make decisions about which player should be given a quick water break during a game.

 ## Import Tune Squad data to merge with player data